Mornin’, Monday. Boo 🙁

 I remember taking quiche to work a lot when we lived in Tulsa.
 My favorite recipe thus far has been a Spinach, Mushroom, Turkey Bacon, and Feta Quiche.
 So good and reheats beautifully for busy mornings and breakfast at your desk.
 But just as I had settled on a re-make of this quiche, Taste of Home sent out this recipe.
 The potato crust piqued my interest and ends up, it’s a winner!

 You can really do any fillings you would like.
 The original recipe called for ham, but I opted to use the nitrate-free bacon I had in my fridge.
 It was in need of being eaten, so that only made sense.
 With asparagus in season, that would be a great route to go with a bit of Swiss cheese….yum!
 Lots of possibilities!
 But I am always a fan of sneaking veggies into breakfast!

 Potato Crust Quiche adapted from Taste of Home

-In a large responsible gambling bowl, combine crust ingredients; press into a well-greased 10-in. deep dish pie plate.
+In a large bowl, combine crust ingredients; press into a well-greased 10-in. deep dish pie plate.
 Bake at 400 F for 20 minutes.

 Remove from oven; reduce heat to 350 F. Add cheese, onion, bacon, and broccoli to pastry shell.
-Whisk the general information eggs, cream, salt and nutmeg; pour over broccoli.
+Whisk the eggs, cream, salt and nutmeg; pour over broccoli.
 Sprinkle with paprika.

 Bake for 35-45 minutes or until a knife inserted near the center comes out clean.
 Sprinkle with remaining cheese.
 Let stand for 5 minutes before serving.
 Yield: 6 servings.